Mingyuan03/tp/docs/UserGuide.md

 ![img_1.png](img_1.png)

 Examples:
-* `addap ip/3 ij/6` adds an application for the 3rd person to the 6th job in the current displayed person and job list respectively.
+* `addapp ip/3 ij/6` adds an application for the 3rd person to the 6th job in the current displayed person and job list respectively.

 ### Locating application: `findapp`